-View and hear the latest news on Oahu Pickleball Association as we grow and support pukaball in Hawai’i.
+Catchup on the latest news about OPA and important pickleball developments around the island and state.
 We aim high and we work hard to put Hawai’i on the map for pickleball.

 - “What’s Pickleball?” by Deborah Taira, Generations Magazine.
 February-March 2019.
 Pickleball combines elements of tennis, badminton, and table tennis and is played either indoors or outdoors on a 20×44-foot court.
 Players use a paddle, perforated ball similar to a whiffle ball, and a 3-foot-high net.
 Pickleball can be played as singles or doubles and it’s like playing ping pong on the ground.